eerimoq/simba/doc/library-reference/oam/setting.rst

 address 0 and increasing from there.

-The build system variable ``SETTINGS_INI`` contains the path to the ini-file.
-Set this variable to the path of the application ini-file.
+The build system variable ``SETTINGS_INI`` contains the path to the ini-file used by the build system.
+Set this variable to the path of yours application ini-file and run ``make settings-generate`` to generate four files; settings.h, settings.c, settings.little-endian.bin and settings.big-endian.bin.

+Also add this to the Makefile: ``SRC += settings.c`` and include ``settings.h`` in the source files that accesses the settings.

 Debug file system commands
 --------------------------